Fiona Kendall serves with Mediterranean Hope, Italy.

 What led you to engage in this calling?

-I have had an increasing sense of call to work on behalf of the marginalized as the years have gone on.
-Latterly, I was able to find some outlet for this as a volunteer for organization working with destitute asylum seekers in the north of England but felt strongly that this was not enough.
+As the years have gone on, I have felt an increasing call to work on behalf of the marginalized.
+Lately, I was able to find some outlet for this as a volunteer for an organization working with destitute asylum seekers in the north of England, but I felt strongly that this was not enough.

-As a family lawyer and mediator, I was engaged for over twenty years in seeking constructive approaches to difficult problems which affect people’s daily lives.
+As a family lawyer and mediator, I sought constructive approaches to difficult problems that affect people’s daily lives for over twenty years.
 Using words well has been an important part of my work, whether as an advocate, as a mediator, in providing legal training to my peers or in creating an act of worship in my work as a lay preacher.
-As someone who is curious by nature and genuinely interested in other people, it is a pleasure for me to build relationships with others.
+As someone curious by nature and genuinely interested in other people, I find it a pleasure to build relationships with others.

-It has therefore been a delight to me to discover that these diverse aspects of my work and personality have now found a home in a project which is working directly to benefit one of the most marginalized groups in the world.
+Therefore, it has been a delight to discover that these diverse aspects of my work and personality have now found a home in a project that is directly benefiting one of the world’s most marginalized groups.

 Is there a passage of scripture that carries special meaning in your daily work?